Money Laundrying

 [+] Valid ISO 14443-A tag found

-Before looking at the dump, it helps to keep the MIFARE Classic memory layout in mind.
+Before looking at the dump, it helps to keep the MIFARE Classic memory layout in mind (for the full details, refer to the NXP specs).
 The card is split into sectors, each sector is split into blocks, and every block is 16 bytes.
 The keys are not attached to a single block: they belong to a whole sector.

 For the dump below, the useful mental model is the MIFARE Classic 1K-style layout: